-The Aerial Lift Bridge over Duluth’s harbor can be raised 138 feet in under a minute to let ships pass underneath.
-When it’s down, cross the bridge and continue for a quarter mile for a real treat: a long clean sandy beach stretching along the shores of Lake Superior.
+The Aerial Lift Bridge over Duluth’s harbor can be raised 138 ft (42 m) in under a minute to let ships pass underneath.
+When it’s down, cross the bridge and continue for a quarter-mile (0.4 km) for a real treat: a long clean sandy beach stretching along the shores of Lake Superior.

 Another good stop, the St. Louis County Heritage and Arts Center (506 W. Michigan St.), a.k.a.
 “The Depot,” across I-35 but walkably close to the waterfront, is an enormous, magnificently restored example of early city architecture as well as home to many of the city’s artistic and cultural centers.
 Around it are the historic locomotives of the Lake Superior Railroad Museum, and two dozen shops recreating early 20th-century Duluth, right down to the old ice cream parlor.

 Legendary folk singer and Nobel laureate Bob Dylan is Duluth’s most famous native son.
 Bob Dylan Way winds through downtown, but a more meaningful place of pilgrimage is the duplex house where Bob Dylan spent his childhood (519 N. 3rd Ave.
-E.), a mile northwest of The Depot.
+E.), just over a mile (1.6 km) northwest of The Depot.